How to Upgrade Ghost Installation

 Step 7: Switch to the Correct User

-Ghost should be managed by the user who originally installed it:
+Ghost must be managed by the user who originally installed it (the owner of the Ghost directory), in an interactive terminal:

-# If installed as a specific user (e.g., 'ghost' or your username)
+# Switch to the install user (e.g. 'ghost' or your username)

 sudo -i -u yourusername